 Rainbows have been planted over the last several years at Banks Lake through a co-op project between local groups and the WDFW.

 The rainbows have been raised in net pens and then released into the main waterbody.
+It’s one of the most heavily stocked rainbow lakes in this part of the state.

 Some rainbows are caught by accident while walleye or bass fishing.
 The anglers have been pretty surprised to find a hulking 4- to 5-pound rainbow on their line instead of what they thought was going to be a big walleye.